Frequently Asked Questions

 - Engagement and understanding: Taking a more active role also allows you to interact with students from a variety of different backgrounds and this can result in strong, long-lasting friendships.
 You'll work with a diverse range of people, including academics, university senior management, university staff, union staff, the wider community and importantly, the eclectic make-up of students.

-You can nominate yourself through the SU website by clicking here, or following the steps below:
+You can apply for the role through the SU website by clicking here, or following the steps below:

 -